What’s up mommas? How are you doing? Hanging in there? I hope so.

 - Share educational articles with family.
 I found this to be a useful way to gain support, especially because everyone thinks they know all about breastfeeding.
 Don't be afraid to hit someone with a Kelly mom link and don’t think this will solve your problems.
 Beware, sharing education is for rational family members only.
 You know there will always be some people who swear they’re an expert and at that moment you have to remind them who’s the momma (trust your gut, mommas know what best for their babies).

 - Get on a schedule.
 When it's time to go back to work, a schedule will be your friend.
 Get your baby on a schedule before you go back, so you know the feeding times ahead of time and you can schedule meetings around your feeding times.
 My son wouldn’t take a bottle so I had no choice but to breastfeed him through the workday.
 It was hard for both of us.
 If you can pump, do it!
 Give yourself a lil breaky break.
-Pumping is still working but at least it won’t knock your focus.
+Pumping is still work but at least it won’t knock your focus.

 - Work in a separate room + door closed + earphones on.
 Working from home is hard when your baby is home too.
 Hearing a laugh, cry, babble just makes you want to hop in the other room and hold your baby.
 Well, if you have to work, I’m sorry to break it to you momma but you’ll need boundaries if you want to accomplish at least one thing by the end of the day.